How to get rid of split screen on iPad

 How to close a split Safari screen on an iPad by closing tabs

-If you want to close the tabs that are open in Safari Split View, you can also exit and leave Safari Split View by specifically closing all the tabs open in the Split View panel in Safari.
+If you want to close the tabs open in Safari Split View, you can exit and leave Safari Split View by specifically closing all the tabs open in the Split View panel in Safari.
 To do this, you have to follow these steps:

 - In Safari Split View on the iPad, tap on the URL/address bar at the top of the screen to open the Safari navigation buttons and tab bar.